 Concentrated, dry nature of food may not promote normal water intake resulting in potential urinary tract disease.

 There have been improvements in a few of the commercial pellet brands available to the public, including increased indigestible fiber levels and decreased calorie, protein and calcium content.
-There have also been some unfortunate changes shuch as adding seeds and nuts or sugars to the diet, which are all detrimental to your pet.
-However, it still remains that pellets are not a necessary component of a healthy house rabbit diet and need not be fed.
+There have also been some unfortunate changes shuch as adding seeds and nuts, sugars, or peas (both white peas and split peas) to the diet, which are all extremely detrimental to your pet.
 Remember that rabbits were designed to eat a diet comprised of a large volume of grasses and leaves, not a low volume, highly concentrated diet.
-Rabbits in the wild do not need to come to a feed station for a meal of pellets to survive and our pets do not this either.
+Rabbits in the wild do not need to come to a feed station for a meal of pellets to survive, but our house rabbits don’t have access to the variety of grass and greens wild rabbits do.
+Because of this, a high quality Timothy pellet should be fed in limited quantities daily.
+For baby rabbits, and rabbits under the age of 6 months, pellets are necessary for healthy growth and development.

 * In households where hay cannot be used due to human allergies or unavailability